FACTS Shellfish Reporting

 As with the previous pilot programs all harvest activity is reported in real-time, before the waterman lands their catch.
 Roving monitors will be active during the season, verifying approximately 10% of all shellfish trips reported.
 The program's real-time reporting requirement and dockside verification by monitors, are what make the permit's Special Harvest Flexibilities for participants possible.
 Participating dealers are able to process electronic buy tickets for both FACTS and non-FACTS harvesters.

-- Pilot participants licensed to harvest shellfish in the Chesapeake Bay can start harvesting up to 1/2 hour before sunrise by electing to daily report using FACTS as part of their start hail for each trip.
+- January 1, 2024 through end of the 2023-2024 oyster season: pilot participants licensed to harvest shellfish in the Chesapeake Bay can start harvesting up to ½ hour before sunrise by electing to daily report using FACTSTM as part of their start hail for each trip.

-- Pilot participants will observe the same total hours workday as non-FACTS users so that if they elect to start early they must cease harvesting
+- Pilot participants will observe the same workday total hours as non-FACTSTM users.
+If they elect to start early they must cease harvesting:

 - Oysters at least 1/2 hour before sunset when using a dredge boat propelled by means of an auxiliary yawl boat; and